 In collaboration with each client's psychiatrist, the staff and Medical Director develop an optimal medication regimen with the lowest effective dosage.
 The Medical Director and clinical staff continually review current research in the area of medication to provide the most therapeutic plan for each client.

-The Co-Occurring Disorders Outpatient Treatment Program provides specialized counseling services tailored to the needs of people diagnosed with both mental health and substance use disorders.
-Our services are provided in a safe alcohol/drug free environment as an integrated, unified and coordinated part of a comprehensive, individualized treatment plan.
-Read More
+Our Co-Occurring Disorders Program provides specialized counseling services tailored to the needs of people diagnosed with both mental health and substance use disorders.
+Our services are provided in a safe alcohol/drug-free environment.
+Learn more about our Co-Occurring Disorders Program.

 Sanctuary House recognizes that the families of clients also experience a need for support in the treatment process.
 Family members participate in our family support services which includes: family meetings with the client's treatment team, and weekly phone calls with the client's Case Manager.
 Families are also encouraged to participate in multi-family group therapy and couples therapy as needed.

 In addition to family counseling, the clinical staff provides education for families to help them gain an understanding of mental illness and its effect on family dynamics.
 Learn more about our Family Counseling Services.

 A comprehensive Independent Living Skills program whereby staff instructs and assists clients in the daily maintenance of their shared living environment and personal hygeine.
 Additionally,instruction and assistance is provided in the preparation of all meals, menu planning, grocery shopping/comparison shopping and budgeting.
 Instruction in the use of public transportation is also offered.

 As a major part of the program, Sanctuary House provides groups and activities which are designed to help clients develop and improve interpersonal relationships.